GEUS-Glaciology-and-Climate/pypromice/paper/paper.md

 ## The Programme for the Monitoring of the Greenland Ice Sheet (PROMICE)

-The Programme for Monitoring of the Greenland Ice Sheet ([PROMICE](https://promice.org)) is a network of over 30 weather stations installed across the Greenland Ice Sheet.
+The Programme for Monitoring of the Greenland Ice Sheet ([PROMICE](https://promice.org)), operated by the Geological Survey of Denmark and Greenland (GEUS) includes a network of approximately 20 weather stations installed in the melting zone across the Greenland Ice Sheet.
 Launched in 2007, these weather stations were a one-boom tripod fixture, designed to sit on top of the ice and move with the ice flow at the ice sheet periphery. `pypromice` is used operationally for its processing of one-boom AWS observations [@how-one-boom-2022].

 ## Greenland Climate Network (GC-Net)

-In 2020, PROMICE assumed responsibility of the Greenland Climate Network ([GC-Net]) and expanded their operations with the installation of a new two-boom mast station design intended for monitoring conditions on the interior ice sheet. `pypromice` is used operationally for its processing of two-boom AWS observations [@how-two-boom-2022].
+In 2020, GEUS assumed responsibility of the Greenland Climate Network ([GC-Net]) and initiated the replacement of the old weather stations with an entirely new two-boom mast station design intended for monitoring conditions on the interior ice sheet, where snow is accumulated each year.
+The replacement of all 16 stations is expected to be completed during 2023. `pypromice` is used operationally for processing of the GC-Net two-boom AWS observations [@how-two-boom-2022].

 ## Greenland Ecosystem Monitoring (GEM)